ztrhgf/Powershell_CICD_repository/README.md

 ## [Unreleased]
 - support defining multiple object with same folderName key in $config
-- support "\\" in folderName key in $config
+- support "\" in folderName key in $config
-- add automatic script signing
+- automatic script signing

 ## [2.0.2] - 2019-10-1